Kokkorylien/L4D2Mods-Zenkibo-Tengu-Toshi-Hikari/README.md

 # READ ME

 Left 4 Dead 2 character mods.
-The character Qianguifang Tengu, Huiguang is from Eye of Deep Space / Project Mimir.
+The character Zenkibo Tengu, Toshi Hikari is from Eye of Deep Space / Project Mimir.
 Each compressed package contains a VPK file.
 Select the module you need according to the survivor name marked on the compressed package.

 Please check the Releases.